ABOUT THE MAKER

 second generation knifemaker

 My personal philosophy is that we live in a world with a "throw-away" mentality.
 Things are made cheaply and not to last.
-I think this is a trend caused largely by the advances of technology to manufacture cheap goods, and people are losing an appreciation for the fine handmade goods of yesteryear.
+I think this is a trend caused largely by the advances of technology to manufacture cheap goods, and people are losing an appreciation for the fine handmade tools of yesteryear.
 Admittedly, technology has brought us the internet, where people are able to freely share ideas, and advertising opportunities abound.
 Video sites such as YouTube are full of information shared by craftsmen on how to make things yourself, often cheaply or without cost.
 I continually learn new techniques from other artisans, though I have been making knives for over 30 years!
 There also seems to be a current trend in popularity for the trade and/or hobby of knifemaking.
 I never thought I'd live to see a "reality" TV show dedicated to pitting knifemakers against each other!

 There is great satisfaction in making and using things that you have made with your own hands.
 It also gives you a personal legacy to pass down that will hopefully endure for generations.
 I love to be able to take raw materials and turn them into something useful and beautiful.
 I have handled knives that are over 150 years old, and are still functional because they were made with skill and patience, not machines.
 My father started me down the road of knifemaking, which for him was mostly a hobby, because he felt that commercializing his work would take the joy out of it.
 I find his maxim often true, as I develop an attachment to anything I spend many hours making, so it's hard to part with a lot of the knives I sell.
 I come from a long line of artists, musicians and craftsmen who have taught me the value of putting your best into your work and leaving something behind to be remembered by.

 Each of my outdoors knives comes with a leather sheath that I make and stitch by hand.
 I use only vegetable-tanned leather with either a dyed or natural finish.

 Thanks for visiting my site, and I hope you will become a customer of Utah Knife Works.
 I try to offer the best quality and service possible, and rely heavily on word of mouth to get my name out there.
 I appreciate all of the kind comments and praise given to me from my customers over the years.
 It's very satisfying to know that my knives are getting used.